 For years, America’s funniest auto mechanics, Click and Clack, have offered insights on that weird sound your Volkswagen makes.

-The Governor of New Jersey is one of the best-known and most colorful figures in American politics and he is expected to announce a presidential run early in 2015.
+The Governor of New Jersey is one of the best-known and most colorful figures in American politics.
+He announced his presidential run in the summer of 2015.
 We'll be there to cover the story, every step of the way.

 Dramatizations meant to sway public opinion in favor of 'displaced pilgrims.'
 European Jews seeking American citizenship after the Second World War.